NatWeiss/RGP/README-pro.md

 		docs/ - Documentation folder.
-		docs.html - Documentation overview ready for browser. latest/ - Symlink to the latest prebuild libraries folder. frameworks/ - Frameworks needed, such as the Facebook iOS framework.
+		docs.html - Documentation overview ready for browser. latest/ - Symlink to the latest prebuild libraries folder.
 		LemonadeExchange/ - A complete two-currency example game.
 		LICENSE - The license file.
-		node_modules/ - Directory containing supporting scripts used by the commandline app. package.json - A config file used by the commandline app. prebuild.sh - Executable script which prebuilds the static libraries. rapidgamepro.js - The commandline app's main file.
+		node_modules/ - Directory containing supporting scripts used by the commandline app. package.json - A config file used by the commandline app. prebuild.sh - Executable script which prebuilds the static libraries. rapidgamepro.js - Main file for the commandline app.
 		README.md - Documentation overview in markdown format. src/ - Contains source files for the plugins and static libraries. templates/ - Game templates (do not modify, just use the `rapidgamepro create` command).

 Client-Server Model
 -------------------